 - Astatine is produced synthetically by bombarding bismuth with alpha particles.

 Halogens are typically isolated through electrolysis or chemical oxidation.
-For example, chlorine is produced by the electrolysis of sodium chloride brine, while fluorine is produced by the electrolysis of potassium bifluoride (KHF₂) in anhydrous hydrogen fluoride (HF).
+As an example, chlorine is produced by the electrolysis of sodium chloride brine, while fluorine is produced by the electrolysis of potassium bifluoride (KHF₂) in anhydrous hydrogen fluoride (HF).

 Key Compounds and Their Uses